tdeekens/grunt-weightwatchsy/README.md

 - 0.0.2 Add conditional breaking of build
 - 0.0.3 Clean up and refactoring
 - 0.0.4 Add support for breaking on summary conditions
+- 0.0.5 Add warn-flag allowing to immediately fail grunt if break-condition holds